 - Include a statement for each optional external expert that explains his/her unique value and expected contribution to the team

 5. Other Information (1 pg.)

-- If applicable, briefly describe any anticipated needs for cyber infrastructure support, including software/data storage, high-performance computing, data aggregation, data visualization, etc. Review SESYNC’s IT Support Policy, Data and Software Policy, and New Services for Funded Groups for examples of cyber support and resources
+- If applicable, briefly describe any anticipated needs for cyberinfrastructure support, including software/data storage, high-performance computing, data aggregation, data visualization, etc. Review SESYNC’s Cyberinfrastructure Resources and Policies for information of cyber support and resources

 6. Team Work plan (1 pg.)

 - Indicate proposed start and end dates and a timeline for team meetings at SESYNC, broken down by number of domestic and international participants

 - Highlight proposed timeline for expected project outcomes and products

 - Describe a group interaction and communication plan when not at SESYNC

 7. Team Leads CVs (2 pg. each excluding talks, papers in prep, society memberships)

 Proposals are due no later than 5:00 pm Eastern Time on Friday, November 2, 2018.
 Apply through the online application portal.